Al-Dumayr Air Base

 The airbase was used extensively by the Syrian Arab Air Forces and Iranian Armed Forces during the Syrian Civil War.

 History

-The base is used to support the army campaign on Eastern Ghouta.
-On February 22, 2018, Jaysh al-Islam bombed the airbase in an effort to weaken Syrian attacks on the rebel held enclave.
+The base was used to support the army campaign on Eastern Ghouta.
+On 22 February 2018, Jaysh al-Islam bombed the airbase in an effort to weaken Syrian attacks on the rebel held enclave.

 On 21 June 2022, four Syrian soldiers were killed near the airbase following an ambush by Islamic State fighters.

+During the fall of Damascus, Burkan al-Furat seized the base from the Ba'athist regime.